wooky/certbot-dns-hostpoint/README.md

 # certbot-dns-hostpoint

+***Unless specified otherwise, this project is supported and is under active development.
+Please create a ticket for bug reports or features requests.***

 [Hostpoint](https://www.hostpoint.ch/en/) DNS Authenticator plugin for Certbot.

 This plugin automates the process of completing a dns-01 challenge by creating, and subsequently removing, TXT records by manually calling Hostpoint HTTP endpoints, as Hostpoint does not have a publically accessible REST API.